Bylawpedia

 Once a fine imposed by a municipal ticket information becomes due and payable, whether because the recipient never disputed it within the dispute period or because there has been a trial and the person has been convicted, the local government responsible for the issuance of the ticket may begin to take steps to collect the debt.

 The debt collection methods open to a local government are similar to those a private person could use to collect a debt.
-Examples include seeking court orders to garnish the debtor's wages or bank account or to seize the debtor's property and sell it auction (Justice Education Society, n.d.a).
+Examples include seeking court orders to garnish the debtor's wages or bank account or to seize the debtor's property and sell it at auction (Justice Education Society, n.d.a).
 The debt can also be registered against the land title of any land the debtor owns, preventing the person from selling or mortgaging the property until the debt is paid (Justice Education Society, n.d.b).

 REFERENCES: